 Safety gloves

-As a part of how to make a resin ring, you need a good resin crafting area.
+As a part of making resin rings, you need a good crafting space.
 Your table needs to rest level (you don’t want your resin rings to be lopsided) and stay undisturbed the entire resin curing time.
-That means if you’re using the dinner table, it’s an excuse to go out!
-Plus, you want to cover your table with wax paper or freezer paper to protect it from resin spills.
+Plus, you want to cover your table with a non-stick surface to protect it from resin spills.

 Best resin for ring molds